[First published on openDemocracy.]

 Open to surveillance

 Security experts from Citizen Lab have put a great effort into researching which governments could be using what types of surveillance technology.
 In a report released in January 2013, Citizen Lab uncovered 61 appliances capable of filtering, censorship and surveillance.
-Developed by BlueCoat, the software instances were deployed “on public or government networks in countries with a history of concerns over human rights, surveillance, and censorship”, state the researchers.
+Developed by BlueCoat, the software instances were deployed “on public or government networks in countries with a history of concerns over human rights, surveillance, and censorship”.
 Nearly all MENA countries were found to have at least one such device operating.

 Citizen Lab released another report in February 2014 focusing on Italian company Hacking Team.
-The latter describes its lawful interception products as “offensive technology” and came under scrutiny in 2012 after its faithful services to Morocco and the UAE were uncovered.
-More specifically, Hacking Team proudly sells a remote control system (RCS) named DaVinci and able, according to its creators, to break encryption on emails, files and VoIP protocols (simply put, the technology at the root of internet telephony).
+The latter describes its lawful interception products as “offensive technology”.
+Hacking Team came under scrutiny in 2012 after its faithful services to Morocco and the UAE were uncovered.
+More specifically, Hacking Team proudly sells a remote control system (RCS) named DaVinci.
+The latter is able, according to its creators, to break the encryption on emails, files and VoIP protocols.

 Citizen Lab highlights that Hacking Team sells its “offensive technology” exclusively to governments listing the twenty-one identified as current or former users of RCS.
 Among them, we find Egypt, Morocco, Oman, Saudi Arabia, Sudan and the UAE.
-The report thoroughly explains how the sophisticated spyware has been introduced to citizens computers showcasing how “inventive” surveillance aficionados can grow: “We identified an RCS sample uploaded to VirusTotal from Oman that contained a bait document about Omani poetry, purportedly authored by Dr. Mohammed Mahrooqi at the University of Nizwa in Oman.”
+The report thoroughly explains how the sophisticated spyware has been introduced to citizens computers; it showcases how “inventive” surveillance aficionados can grow:

-One does not need a crystal ball to see that repressive states in the MENA region will continue to suppress dissent.
+No need for a crystal ball: repressive states in the MENA region will continue to suppress dissent.
 One seems, however, to need a magic wand for the situation to improve.